 For observers, staff, and contractors planning to visit MGIO, welcome!!

-Start with the MGIO Orientation Package, the key to a safe and productive visit to Mount Graham -- please read in detail!...
+Start with the MGIO Orientation Package and Winter and Mountain Driving the keys to a safe and productive visit to Mount Graham -- please read in detail!...

 Review the Visitor Safety page on this website.
 Your safety is important to us, and we have provided information that will be useful for a safe visit.

-For each telescope it is your responsibiltiy to check with and confirm room/lodging assignments.
+For each telescope it is your responsibility to check with and confirm room/lodging assignments.
 Contact the persons listed below either by email (click links below) or phone:

 - SMTO: Bill at (520) 621-5290